tbal999/quick-webapps/README.md

 # quick webapps!
 tiny webapp examples aimed at beginners to go

-This webapp makes use of the library: https://github.com/JesusIslam/tldr <-- a Text summarizer for golang using LexRank
+Makes use of the library: https://github.com/JesusIslam/tldr <-- a Text summarizer for golang using LexRank

-I will use this tiny web app as an example at the Brighton Gophers March meetup
+I will use this as an example at the Brighton Gophers March meetup

 The premise: